Emission intensity of agriculture in Europe

 Data used: GVA, mi.
 EURO/y, values for EU MS, for years 2000 and 2011

-Note: Only positive nutrient balances are considered in the indicator .
+Note: Only positive values of nutrient balances are considered in the indicator .

 GVA at basic prices is output at basic prices minus intermediate consumption at purchaser prices.
 The basic price is the amount receivable by the producer from the purchaser for a unit of a product minus any tax on the product plus any subsidy on the product.
 GVA figures at current prices are used in the calculation of this indicator to allow for the direct link and extraction of Eurostat data. http://epp.eurostat.ec.europa.eu/statistics_explained/index.php/Glossary:Value_added